abinit/abinit/doc/developers/new_testsuite.md

 The `tol_abs` keyword defines the **constraint** that will applied to **all the children** of the `Etot` document.
-In other words, all the entries in the `Etot` dictionary will be compared with an absolute tolerance of 1.0e-7 and a default value for the relative difference `tol_rel`.
+In other words, all the entries in the `Etot` dictionary will be compared with an absolute tolerance of 1.0e-7 and the **default value** for the relative difference `tol_rel` as this tolerance is not explicitly specified.

+<!--
 In order to pass the test, all the absolute differences must be smaller that `tol_abs`.
-<!--
 If this condition is not fulfilled, the test will fail and python will list the entries that did not pass the test.
 -->